 - More flexible to scale up or down, or if different skill sets are needed as the company grows

-If you are interested in hiring Danish contractors, this guide will review the hiring methods and any compliance issues that might arise for your company.
+If you want to hire Danish contractors, this guide reviews the hiring methods and any compliance issues that might arise.

 How to hire and pay remote contractors in Denmark

-Once you have recruited your Danish contractor, you will have to decide how to structure the relationship and pay them from abroad.
-Most experienced contractors will have a preferred method, but those who are new and may have only worked as an employee might need an in-country third party to assist.
+After recruitment, you will have to decide how to structure the relationship and pay them from abroad.
+Experienced contractors typically have a preferred method.
+However, new contractors who may have only worked as an employee might need an in-country third party to assist.

 Hire and pay them as a freelancer

-Many contractors work as self-employed freelancers, with the flexibility to work for multiple clients and no complex business registration or incorporation requirements (but they do have to register as contractors with the Danish business authority.)
-If your new contractor is a freelancer, you will want to make sure that the contract is clear on payment and deliverables, to avoid any conflicts or misunderstandings.
+Many contractors work as self-employed freelancers in Denmark.
+They have the flexibility to work for multiple clients and no complex business registration or incorporation requirements.
+However, they have to register as contractors with the Danish business authority.
+If your contractor is a freelancer, you want to make sure that the contract is clear on payment and deliverables.
+This is necessary to avoid any conflicts or misunderstandings.